Old Man Murray: Legacy

 Eric Church of Electronic Arts also called these criticisms "satire at its most effective", as it spurred "serious thought and discussions about the assumptions of game design".
 Dean O'Donnell, a professor at Worcester Polytechnic Institute's Interactive Media and Game Design school, includes the "Death of Adventure Games" as required reading in the student courses, considered it both a strong example of game journalism and game design considerations.
 Kieron Gillen, former deputy editor at PC Gamer, praised Old Man Murray for taking advantage of the nascent internet culture in their writing and presentation, and attested that "they had a genuine impact in how people thought about games".
 It has also been cited as being "among the most respected commentators and journalists."
 On the other hand, John Adkins of Mic wrote that Old Man Murray's mordant tone and sometimes deliberately offensive humor contributed to toxic elements of internet and gamer culture, such as Gamergate.

 In March 2006, Wolpaw won a Game Developers Choice Award for Best Writing for co-writing Psychonauts, an award he shared with Double Fine studio head and Psychonauts co-writer Tim Schafer.
 Schafer referenced Wolpaw's work with Old Man Murray on the official Double Fine blog, as a way of drumming up attention for the game.

-Faliszek and Wolpaw were hired as writers for video game developer Valve in 2005.
+Gabe Newell, CEO of video game developer Valve Corporation, had cited the opinions of Old Man Murray as a factor when designing Half-Life and Half-Life 2, later likening the site to "the Velvet Underground of post-print journalism".
+Faliszek and Wolpaw were hired as writers for Valve in 2005.
 Faliszek has spoken numerous times about his work as a designer for Left 4 Dead, while Wolpaw has done the same for both Portal and Portal 2.
 The connection between the quality of writing in these games and the authors' previous work on Old Man Murray has also been noted by various reviewers.